flant/ovpn-admin/README.md

 Originally created in [Flant](https://flant.com/) for internal needs & used for years, then updated to be more modern and [publicly released](https://blog.flant.com/introducing-ovpn-admin-web-interface-for-openvpn/) in March'21.
 Your contributions are welcome!

+***DISCLAIMER!** This project was created for experienced users (system administrators) and private (e.g., protected by network policies) environments only.
+Thus, it is not implemented with security in mind (e.g., it doesn't strictly check all parameters passed by users, etc.).
+It also relies heavily on files and fails if required files aren't available.*

 ## Features

 * Adding OpenVPN users (generating certificates for them);